-Leaving the world a better place for future generations is an aspiration we could all consider, and one way to do that is provide a gift to HMRI in your Will.
+Leaving the world a better place for future generations is an aspiration we could all consider, and one way to do that is provide a gift to HMRI in your Will for medical research.
 As your lasting legacy it will help save lives, and change lives, now and forever.

 Many Australians donate to charities in their lifetime but few go to the next step of leaving a charitable bequest.
 In some cases, it represents an opportunity for you to make a greater gift to medical research than you may otherwise be able to afford during your life.